How to Connect Claude to Your Local Files Using an MCP Server

 Prerequisites

-Before you begin with the Filesystem MCP Server, ensure you have the following:
+Before you get started, ensure you have the following:

-Step 1: Install and Configure the Filesystem MCP Server
+Step 1: Install & Configure the Filesystem MCP Server

-1. Open the Claude Desktop App and go to Settings.
+1. Open the Claude Desktop App and navigate to Settings.

 {